-This review is my opinion of the racket from using it in my games, my style.
-There are a lot of ways to play badminton, so take this review with a pinch of salt.
+This review's my opinion of the racket from using it in my games, my style.
+There are a lot of ways to play badminton, so take this with a pinch of salt.
 I'm here to tell you, in as much accuracy as I can, how my games went with the racket.
 Comments welcome!

 Ok here goes.

 Est Dry Weight: 90g (3U)

 Strings: Yonex Nanogy 98 @ 24lbs

 At first handle, I shudder to think what my defense with this racket would be like.
 I remember when I first used the Yonex Armortec 900 Power and how the weight of that racket totally destroyed my reaction speed.

 The N90-II comes heavier and bulkier than the AT900P, but when it came to swing the racket in the face of a drive or smash, the Li-Ning racket comes off very well.
 It's able to deflect most of the attacks that come at me with as much finesse as it has power.

 The good thing about the weight is the way it helps you deliver a good block or defensive drive to the back of the court without the use of much energy.